faedy2/Linux/README.md

 # Linux-Fixes
-This is a repo that I created to store any scripts that I created to fix some common Linux errors that I have resolved for myself.
+This is a repo that I created to store any scripts that I made to fix some common Linux errors that I have resolved for myself.